Debra J. Diamond says she was treated unfairly by T. Rowe Price Associates Inc. from the start.

 Ms. Diamond, 39, who is Jewish, alleges in papers filed Tuesday in U.S. District Court in Baltimore that T. Rowe Price engaged in a wide-ranging pattern of discrimination against women and Jews.

 A lawyer for the company denied those charges.

 "The facts will clearly demonstrate that she was treated fairly," said Richard J. Hafets, an attorney for T. Rowe Price.
 "Basically, we think the allegations are lacking in any merit at all."

 Mr. Hafets noted that many of Ms. Diamond's allegations are from incidents she says occurred several years ago.
 She did not complain at the time about being treated unfairly, he said, adding that he would file court papers denying the allegations.

 Ms. Diamond was a mutual fund manager at the company when she was discharged March 24.
 She said yesterday that she was considering other job prospects but would not comment on her case.

 She filed a discrimination suit against the company April 16.
-The amended complaint filed this week charges that women and Jews were excluded from the highest positions at T. Rowe Price.
+The amended complaint filed this week charges that women and Jews were excluded from the highest positions.